^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Myelotoxicity is the damaging effect of chemotherapy on the hematopoietic tissue of the bone marrow.
-According to the criteria of the National Cancer Institute of the United States, four degrees of suppression of each of the hematopoiesis are isolated.
+Myelotoxicity is the damaging effect of chemotherapy drugs on the hematopoietic tissue of the bone marrow.
+According to the criteria of the US National Cancer Institute, there are 4 degrees of suppression of each of the hematopoietic germs.

 Neutrophils